TALK TO SALES

 1. Send out an employee survey

-You may have several employees who are concerned about safely returning to work.
+You may have several employees concerned about safely returning to work.
 That’s why you should survey your employees to find out how they feel about returning to the office before you start designing your RTO policy.

 Surveying your employees about RTO is an excellent way to: